A page consists of a number of paragraphs. These paragraphs put together make up the whole page including headlines, text, images and links.

 - Exclude/Include the paragraphs from being shown on the frontend

 - Insert a new paragraph before or after the one you right-clicked on

 These actions, excepting insert before and insert after can also be accessed from the Page Tools toolbar.

-To create a global paragraph go to the page where you want to add a global paragraph and click the Global element button (Figure 11.1)
+- Open a page where you want to add a global element

-This opens the global element overview (Figure 11.2).
+This opens a list of available global elements (Figure 11.2).

-From here, select one or more existing global elements – or select a paragraph to make into a global element by clicking the Add button.
+- Click Add to select a paragraph to make into a global element

-Once you’ve made your selection, click Include selected to include the selected global paragraphs on the current page.
+Once you’ve made your selection, click Include selected to add the selected global elements to the current page.

 |Field name||Data type||Length|